 Source: allnutritious.com

-Packing a powerful fiber punch and containing 262 calories, this is one of the healthiest breakfast choices for those who are not counting their carbs.
+High in fiber and containing 262 calories, this a healthy and convenient breakfast for those who are not counting their carbs.

 Love this recipe?
 Check out these 300 calorie meals.